ashleycoles/psr15_validation_middleware/README.md

 The array keys should be the field names, and the array values should be the validation rules.

-At the moment this package only support validation based on built in simple datatypes.
+At the moment this package only supports validation based on built in simple datatypes.

 ```php
 $validationRules = [